Gambling in Las Vegas

 Size: 160,334 square feet

-Slot Machines: It has more than 1,700 slot machines from high limits to progressive, ranging from penny slots to $100.
-Video poker machines feature more than 300 variations of video poker from nickel to $25 buy-in.
+Slot machines: It has more than 1,700 slot machines from high limits to progressive, ranging from penny slots to $100.
+Video poker machines feature more than 300 variations of video poker from a nickel to $25 buy-in.
 Slot tournaments are held regularly.

 Size: 156,000 square feet